wp-plugins/wpglobus/readme.txt

 * FIXED:
 	* Wrong behavior when the main language is not English.
 Thanks to [Klaus Feurich](https://wordpress.org/support/profile/lunymarmusic) for reporting the bug.
-	* Restored default path to ReduxCode because of silly site effects.
+	* Restored default path to ReduxCode because of silly side effects.

 = 1.1.1 =